awslabs/amazon-kinesis-video-streams-webrtc-sdk-android/README.md

     a.
 Build libwebrtc yourself, following https://webrtc.github.io/webrtc-org/native-code/android/#getting-the-code.
 After it's been built, place the `.aar` file in [libs](app/libs).

     b.
 Acquire a pre-built binary of libwebrtc and import it.

+ 4. Import libVLC.
+Choose one of the following:

+    a.
+Build libVLC yourself, following https://github.com/videolan/vlc-android.
+After it's been built, place the `.aar` file in [libs](app/libs).

+    b.
+Acquire a pre-built binary of libVLC and import it.

  5. Click gradle __Sync__ and __Build__
  6. Run the demo application in simulator or in Android device (connected through USB).